crosspath/codegen/README.md

 * `misc`: miscellaneous tasks for changing and removing files and directories within Rails application
 * `remove-comments`: remove unnecessary comments from project files
+* `settings`: store project configuration in YAML or JSON format
 * `sort-config`: sort configuration lines in `config/environments/*.rb`
 * `yarn`: install latest version of Yarn and add actual config values for Yarn